311 or 980-314-3867

 What materials can I take to the Recycling Center?

 All four fully staffed recycling centers accept the same recyclable materials that are collected in the curbside residential programs, as well as household hazardous waste, white goods or appliances, scrap tires, metal, discarded electronics, household garbage and small quantities of construction and demolition waste.
 The facility collects and processes residential and commercial recyclables, yard trimmings and solid waste.
-Approximately 500 tons of recyclables are received annually at this recycling center.

 How can I learn more about this project?